DPGAlliance/dpg-resources/docs/open-standards.md

 # Open Standards

-This document contains a list of **Best Practices** recommendation for the [Open Standards & Best Practices](https://github.com/DPGAlliance/dpg-resources/wiki/8.-Open-Standards-%26-Best-Practices) requirement for digital public goods.
+This document contains a list of **Open Standards** recommendations for the [Open Standards & Best Practices](https://github.com/DPGAlliance/dpg-resources/wiki/8.-Open-Standards-%26-Best-Practices) requirement for digital public goods.

 ---